System-Level

 Curriculum & Assessment

-This department supports the development of curriculum and assessment for the AIUS by working closely with the member institutions to offer support and assistance for program development and course revisions.
+This department supports the development of curriculum and assessment for AIUS by working closely with the member institutions to offer support and assistance for program development and course revisions.
 The department works with the deans and faculty to set the rules and methods for developing curriculum based on innovative pedagogical practices, and is responsible for ensuring consistency in the methodology, standards, and framework for curriculum development across all schools and colleges within the system.
-It is also responsible for maintaining consistent standards for direct measures of student learning, provides guidance on effective and psychometrically sound assessment measures and instruments.
+It is also responsible for maintaining consistent policies and methodology for assessment of both curricular and co-curricular activities, direct measures of student learning, and provides guidance on effective and psychometrically sound assessment measures and instruments.
+It may also recommend changes in assessment processes based on a review of the usefulness of assessment strategies, reporting strategies, and feedback processes to ensure that assessment data are used to inform decision-making at all levels aimed at improving student success.

 Faculty Training & Development